 The Cocker spaniel is typically a loving, happy-go-lucky type who gets along well with everyone in the family, including other pets.
 On the other side of the equation is the Shiba Inu, who has a much more reserved personality.
 So, the adult crossbreed’s personality will be a mystery until the puppies mature.

 The purebred Shiba Inu makes a great canine companion for a home without kids and other pets.
-A Shiba Inu can be challenging to train and is not a suitable canine companion for someone who has no experience in owning a dog.
+A Shiba Inu can be challenging to train and is not a suitable canine companion for someone without experience owning a dog.

 However, you can still enjoy the good looks and charm of the Shiba Inu by choosing a crossbreed that might be a better fit for a family.
 These pups make great guard dogs and are loyal and protective of their human family.
 Most Shiba Inu mixes are healthy, attaining a lifespan of up to 16 years, so you’ll have plenty of time to enjoy your pet.

 If you don’t want to take on a Shiba Inu mix puppy, you might find an adult dog in a shelter who is waiting for a forever home.
-Always ask the rescue center to provide proof that the dog has been temperament tested and health screened before making a commitment.
+Always ask the rescue center to prove that the dog has been temperament tested and health screened before committing.
 Good luck with finding the perfect Shiba Inu mix!